iced-rs/rfcs/text/0006-theming.md

 ## Unresolved questions

-- Should we introduce the `Theme` associated type to `Sandbox` too?
-Or should we hardcode the built-in `Theme` for any `Sandbox` application?
-- This may be a good change to rethink and improve the default styling for every widget.
-What kind of styling should we use for the `Light` and `Dark` variants of the built-in `Theme`?
+- All questions resolved for now!

 ## Future possibilities

 - In the future, the built-in `Theme` can be extended with additional variants for supporting different color schemes.
-A `Custom` variant offering fine-tune control over the color palette could eventually be possible as well.
 - An `Autodetect` variant could be added to the built-in `Theme` to let `iced` choose the best fitting variant of the `Theme` based on the environment (e.g. OS settings).